dimapaloskin/dimapaloskin/README.md

-You just read this text.
+If you are reading this text then you have just read this text.